emchauve/Falaise_Modules/README.md

 ## ZeroHitCleaner

-Short module removing events based on (customizable) number of hits in tracker annd calorimeter.
+Short module removing events based on (customizable) number of hits in tracker and calorimeter according to SD bank.
+Usefull to be run after flsimulate in order to reduce output file and speed up processing of reconstruction and analysis.